sebastienrousseau/shokunin/content/template.md

 banner: "/path/to/banner.svg"                       # The path to the banner of the site.
 (Optional)
 charset: "utf-8"                                    # The charset of the site.
 (Optional, default: utf-8)
 cname: "yoursite"                                   # The canonical name value of the site.
 (Optional)
+copyright: "&copy; 2021 Sebastien Rousseau.
+All rights reserved." # The copyright of the site.
+(Optional)
 description: "Your Site Description"                # A brief description of the site.
 (Optional, max 160 characters)
 icon: "/path/to/icon.svg"                           # The path to the site's icon in SVG format.
 (Optional)
 id: "123e4567-e89b-12d3-a456-426614174000"          # The unique identifier of the site.
 (Required)